Should You Steam, Stir-Fry, or Boil Your Veggies?

 It’s actually an important question to consider, because the cooking method you choose has a significant effect on how much of a veggie’s nutrients your body receives.

-Clearly, boiling isn’t the way to go.
-But you’ve still got a variety of options–from microwave to steam to stir-fry.
+Clearly, boiling and draining your veggies isn’t the best way to go.
+Soups and stews are good options, because you eat the veggie liquid as well.
+But you’ve still got a variety of other options — from microwave to steam to stir-fry.
 All of these methods work just fine, but here are a few facts to keep in mind as you choose the best way to cook up your daily dose of plants:

-- Steaming is good.
-Vegetables cooked in a steam basket–out of contact with hot water that drains their cancer-fighting properties–retain nutrients and also taste delicious.
+Vegetables cooked in a steam basket — out of contact with hot water that drains their cancer-fighting properties — retain nutrients and also taste delicious.

-- Stir-frying is better.
 Not only does this cooking method preserve more nutrients than boiling, it also offers cardiovascular perks.
-Researchers in Spain found that compared to a low-fat diet, eating a Mediterranean diet supplemented with nuts and olive oil had a beneficial effect on cardiovascular risk factors.
+Researchers in Spain found that compared to a low-fat diet, eating a Mediterranean diet (in which sauteed vegetables are common) supplemented with nuts and olive oil had a beneficial effect on cardiovascular risk factors.

 [i] Jiménez-Monreal, A. M., García-Diz, L., Martínez-Tomé, M., Mariscal, M. and Murcia, M. A. (2009), Influence of Cooking Methods on Antioxidant Activity of Vegetables.
 Journal of Food Science, 74: H97–H103. doi: 10.1111/j.1750-3841.2009.01091.x